Permitted Development

 How to find out if your project is permitted development or needs planning permission?

 It is strongly recommended that you seek expert advice from a qualified town planner prior to commencing any work to limit your risk and expense.
-If your local government planning authority still offer a Pre-Application service this would be one option or alternatively Planning By Design can assist you with Pre-Planning Advice.
+If your local government planning authority still offers a Pre-Application service, this would be one option.
+Alternatively, our team of experts at Planning By Design can assist you with Pre-Planning Advice.
 If you would like to find out whether your project could be PD or whether planning permission will be required before starting the construction stage, Contact Us today for a free no-obligation consultation.

 If you would like to find out whether your project is permitted development or requires planning permission, we can provide you with pre-planning advice starting with a free no obligation chat to discuss your project.